ElBowSpace/MainDev/Test Screenshots/Milestone-1/Readme.txt

 Tests:

-Hello World: Verifies each team member has set up there enviroment sufficiently to make the most simple page.
+Hello World: Verifies each team member has set up their enviroment sufficiently to make the most simple page.